Iran makes arrests in plane shootdown, police crack down on protests

 DUBAI (Reuters) - Iran said on Tuesday it had arrested people accused of a role in shooting down a Ukrainian airliner and had also detained 30 people involved in protests that have swept the nation for four days since the military belatedly admitted its error.

-Wednesday’s shooting down of Ukraine International Airlines flight 752, which killed all 176 people aboard, has created a new crisis for the Islamic Republic’s clerical rulers.
+Wednesday’s downing of Ukraine International Airlines flight 752, which killed all 176 people aboard, has created a new crisis for the Islamic Republic’s clerical rulers.

 President Hassan Rouhani promised a thorough investigation into the “unforgivable error” in an address on Tuesday.
 It was the latest in a series of apologies by the leadership that has done little to quell public anger.